robertguetzkow/ets5-password-recovery/README.md

 The process for the deobfuscation is:

 1. The obfuscated attribute is Base64 encoded and needs to be decoded, see RFC 4648.
-2. Get the byte representation of `Ivan Medvedev` as ASCII or UTF-8 encoded strings.
+2. Get the byte representation of `Ivan Medvedev` as ASCII or UTF-8 encoded string.
 3. Use the key derivation function implemented by [PasswordDeriveBytes](https://referencesource.microsoft.com/#mscorlib/system/security/cryptography/passwordderivebytes.cs) in the .NET Framework.
 [It is based on PBKDF1, but adds a counter to the key derivation algorithm](https://crypto.stackexchange.com/questions/22271/what-is-the-algorithm-behind-passwordderivebytes).
 In the ETS5 it is used with SHA-1 as hash function, 100 iterations, `ETS5Password` as password and the byte representation of `Ivan Medvedev` as salt.
 The first 32 bytes of the key derivation output will be used as key and the following 16 bytes as IV.
 4. Decrypt the decoded attribute using AES-256 in CBC mode with the key and IV from step 3.
 5. The result of the decryption is the original value of the attribute.